Springe direkt zu Inhalt

 Is a Similar Scenario Conceivable in Germany?

-Professor Mattias Kumm, constitutional rights scholar at the WZB Berlin Social Science Center and member of SCRIPTS.
+Professor Mattias Kumm, constitutional rights scholar at the WZB Berlin Social Science Center and SCRIPTS PI.

 Image Credit: Christian Demarco